Wildfire sparks panicked evacuations in Los Angeles suburb

-A fast-moving wildfire in a Los Angeles suburb burned buildings and sparked panicked evacuations Tuesday as “life threatening” winds whipped the region.
+A fast-moving wildfire in a Los Angeles suburb burned buildings and sparked panic, with thousands ordered to evacuate Tuesday as “life threatening” winds whipped the region.

-More than 200 acres (80 hectares) were burning in Pacific Palisades, a upscale spot with multi-million dollar homes in the Santa Monica Mountains, shuttering a key highway and blanketing the area with thick smoke.
+Frightened residents abandoned their cars on one of the only roads in and out of the upscale Pacific Palisades area, fleeing on foot from the 770-acre (310-hectare) blaze engulfing an area crammed with multi-million dollar homes in the Santa Monica Mountains.

 Actor Steve Guttenberg — star of 1984 comedy “Police Academy” — said he was trying to help to get friends out of the area, but the roads were jammed.